All Flashcards

 What are the steps involved in charging by friction?

 - Rub two materials together.
 2. Electrons transfer from one material to the other.
-3. One material becomes negatively charged, the other positively charged.
+3. One material becomes negatively charged (gains electrons), and the other becomes positively charged (loses electrons).

 What are the steps involved in charging by contact?

 - Bring a charged object into contact with a neutral object.
 2. Charge transfers from the charged object to the neutral object.
-3. Both objects now have the same type of charge.
+3. Both objects end up with the same sign of charge.

 What are the steps involved in charging by induction?

 - Bring a charged object near a neutral conductor.
-2. Charges in the conductor separate (polarization).
+2. Charges within the conductor redistribute (induced charge separation).
 3. Ground the conductor to allow charge to flow to or from the Earth.
-4. Remove the ground, then remove the charged object.
-5. The conductor is now charged.
+4. Remove the ground connection.
+5. Remove the charged object, leaving the conductor with an opposite charge.

-What are the steps to determine the electrostatic force between two charged spheres?
+What are the steps to solve the equilibrium of charged spheres suspended by threads?

-What are the steps to grounding a charged object?
+What are the steps to solve the electric force between multiple interacting charged objects?